kunhwiko/concepts/Kubernetes/E-network.md

 ---
 ##### CNI
 ```
-CNI
-   a) Specification and a set of libraries for writing CNI plugins.
-   b) Initiative to make different networking solutions integratable with various container orchestration systems.
+Initiative and specification to write various networking solutions via plugins that are integratable with various container orchestrators.
-   c) Users are able to adopt networking solutions and the container orchestration system of their choice according to different needs.
+Users are able to adopt networking solutions and the container orchestration system of their choice according to different needs.
+Vendors do not need to worry about Kubernetes source code or be locked down to Kubernetes this way.
 ```

 ##### CNI Plugin